YuvrajS04/TripWhiz/README.md

 TopDestinationCard: A reusable component that displays a card with an image and location information.

-Technologies Used
+Technologies Used:
-React
+React,
-React Router
+React Router,
-Axios
+Axios,
-React Toastify
+React Toastify,
-CSS/Sass
+CSS/Sass,
 License
 This project is open source.
 Feel free to use, modify, and distribute the code as needed.